Flashing The Raspberry Pi Compute Module

 Note : Sometimes RPi-Boot doesn’t correctly catch the board as it boots and as a result the re-config sequence doesn’t complete correctly.
 In this case the simplest thing to do is to switch the board off, close then restart RPi-Boot and then power the board back on to try again.

-When done the compute module will alternate into mass storage mode and windows will then recognise the module as an external drive :
+When done the compute module will alternate into mass storage mode (so behaving just as though it's a USB memory stick) and windows will then recognise the module as an external drive, this is what the compute module will do if it's blank :

 Click cancel to close this Windows Format dialog box and we’ll load the OS next using another utility.